awk Programs

 programs; it is painful when running them, requiring multiple `-f'

-is unavailable, then so too is the AWKPATH
+options.
+If gawk is unavailable, then so too is the AWKPATH

-environment variable and the ability to put awk
+environment variable and the ability to put awk functions into a

 library directory (see section Command Line Options).